 Figure 3.
-Map showing Northeast Region land ownership
+Northeast Region land ownership

-Northeast Region comprises 20 densely populated states where the vast majority of the land is in private ownership, and wildfires occur primarily in the spring, fall and summer.
-Local partnerships focus on initial attack and putting fires out quickly.
+Twenty densely populated states comprise the Northeast Region, where the vast majority of the land is in private ownership, and wildfires occur primarily in the spring, fall and summer.
+Local partnerships focus on initial attack and extinguishing fires quickly.
 In addition, fire suppression is enhanced through interstate compacts among the states and with Canada.

-Lands are owned and held in stewardship by a diversity of individuals, tribes, industries, organizations, and local, state and federal agencies.
+Lands are owned and held in stewardship by a diversity of individuals--tribes, industries, organizations, and local, state and federal agencies.
 Land uses and ownership patterns are complex, with many small in-holdings creating a diverse range of owner objectives.
 Public lands are often isolated among other land uses, including private and industrial forests and agricultural lands.
-Diverse land management and ownership patterns, hazardous fuels situations created by the occurrences of natural and weather/climate events, high wildfire occurrence, and an extensive wildland urban interface characterize the Northeast Region.
+Diverse land management and ownership patterns, hazardous fuels situations created by the occurrence of natural and weather or climate events, high wildfire occurrence, and an extensive wildland-urban interface characterize the Northeast Region.

 Figure 4.
-Map showing Southeast Region land ownership
+Southeast Region land ownership

-The Southeast Region comprises 13 states stretching from the Atlantic Seaboard to Texas.
-High wildland fire occurrence, a year-round fire season, and rapid regrowth of vegetation/fuels characterize the wildland fire management problem in the Southeast.
+Stretching from the Atlantic seaboard through Texas, 13 states comprise the Southeast Region.
+High wildfire occurrence, a year-round fire season, and rapid regrowth of vegetation/fuels characterize the wildland fire management problem in the Southeast.
 Land ownership is highly fragmented with the majority of forestlands in private ownership.
 Fragmentation poses a challenge to a coherent policy of landscape management and fuels reduction.
 A culture of prescribed burning exists in the Southeast and is essential to managing fuel loads.
-The Southeast implements more prescribed burns, with more acres treated than any other region, mostly on private land.
+The Southeast implements more prescribed burns, with more acres treated, than any other region, mostly on private land.

 Figure 5.
-Map showing Western Region land ownership
+West Region land ownership

-The West Region comprises 17 states spanning nearly half of the continental United States, including Alaska, Hawaii, and the affiliated Pacific Islands.
-Wildland fire management in the West is challenging due to a variety of issues including; steepness of terrain, access limitations, & changing climate & invasive species.
-In areas managed for wilderness values, wildland fire management focuses on maintaining wilderness characteristics.
-Many parts of the West are experiencing extended drought for more than the past decade.
+Spanning nearly half of the continental United States, including Alaska, Hawaii, and the affiliated Pacific Islands, 17 states comprise the West Region.
+Wildland fire management in the West is challenging due to a variety of issues including: steepness of terrain, access limitations, changing climate, and invasive species.
+In areas managed for wilderness values, wildland fire management may focuses on maintaining wilderness characteristics rather characteristics rather than a full suppression response.
+Many parts of the West are experiencing extended drought for more than a decade.
 Drought is one stressor that leads to increased wildfire threats.
-A stressed system or forest is more susceptible to infestations of insects, pathogens and disease, which can kill vegetation and in some areas has left millions of acres of dead, standing trees (see appendix F).
-The West has seen a rapid escalation of severe wildfire behavior over the past two decades resulting in increased wildfire suppression costs, significant home and property losses, and increased threats to communities.
-Wildfires in the West result in complex and costly efforts for post-fire restoration due to steep topography, threats to a clean water supply, and highly erosive soils and flooding.
+A stressed system or forest is more susceptible to infestations of insects, pathogens, and disease, which can kill vegetation and in some areas has left millions of acres of dead, standing trees (see appendix F).
+The West has seen a rapid escalation of severe wildfire behavior over the past two decades, which among other factors has resulteding in increased wildfires in the West result in complex, costly efforts for post-fire restoration due to steep topography, threats to a clean water supply, and highly erosive soils and flooding.